Billing for Amazon Redshift Serverless - Amazon Redshift

 Amazon Redshift Serverless best practices for keeping billing predictable

-There are a few best practices to follow, and built-in settings that help keep your billing consistent.
+The follwing are best practices and built-in settings that help keep your billing consistent.

-SESSION TIMEOUT helps by ending open transactions and idle sessions.
-It causes any session kept open for a default of 3600 seconds (one hour) to time out.
+• Use SESSION TIMEOUT to help end open transactions and idle sessions.
+It causes any session kept idle or inactive for more than 3600 seconds (1 hour) to time out.
+It causes any transaction kept open and inactive for more than 21600 seconds (6 hours) to time out.
 This timeout setting can be changed explicitly for a specific user, such as when you want to keep a session open for a long-running query.
 The topic CREATE USER shows how to adjust SESSION TIMEOUT for a user.